 Place poblanos on prepared baking sheet and toss with 1 tsp. olive oil and a pinch of salt and pepper.

 Massage oil into poblanos, then place cut side down.
-Roast in hot oven until crisp-tender, 10 minutes.
+Roast in hot oven until tender, but still a bit crisp, 10-12 minutes.

 Remove from oven.
 Poblanos will finish cooking in a later step.